 (Rifle Registered in MA between 9/13/1994 - 7/20/2016)

-If having a fixed magazine on your AR-15 is a deal breaker for you (we don't blame you), a "Pre-Healy" build might be more up your alley, this build will allow you to get the detachable magazine you are looking for, without having to opt for a much older, pre-1994 rifle.
+If having a fixed magazine on your AR-15 is a deal breaker for you (and we don't blame you), you might find a "Pre-Healy" build more to your liking.
+This build allows you to use a detachable magazine without having to resort to an older, pre-1994 rifle.

-"Pre-Healy" refers to the period of time before the AG's enforcement notice was released (before 7/20/16).
-AR15 rifles that were REGISTERED in Massachusetts (not manufactured) before this date are grandfathered into the "Pre-Healy" Category.
+"Pre-Healy" refers to the period before the Massachusetts Attorney General's enforcement notice was issued, specifically prior to July 20, 2016.
+AR-15 rifles registered in Massachusetts before this date are grandfathered into the "Pre-Healy" category.

-While a "Pre-Healy" build will permit for a detachable magazine, the catch is, you are restricted to having only 1 of the 5 "evil" features that were listed above.
-Usually, enthusiasts with this type of build will opt for the pistol grip as their chosen "evil feature"
+While a "Pre-Healy" build does allow for a detachable magazine, you are limited to incorporating only one of the five "evil" features previously mentioned.
+Enthusiasts with this type of build often choose the pistol grip as their preferred "evil feature."

-When building a "Pre-Healy" AR15, there are various creative ways to comply with these restrictions.
-You can, for instance, permanently pin your stocks in place, remove bayonet lugs, replace flash hiders with compliant muzzle brakes, Etc.
+When constructing a "Pre-Healy" AR-15, there are numerous creative ways to comply with these restrictions.
+For instance, you can permanently pin your stocks in place, remove bayonet lugs, or replace flash hiders with compliant muzzle brakes, among other modifications.

 Building Your AR15: Pre ban or Post ban?